Sunnfast/UI-rock-paper-scissors/README.md

 2. add a `<div>` for displaying the score of the series of games :white_check_mark:

-    * change all console.log commands to DOM methods
+    * change all console.log commands to DOM methods :white_check_mark:

-3. announcewinner of the game once either the player or computer reaches 5 points (wins)
+3. announcewinner of the game once either the player or computer reaches 5 points (wins) :white_check_mark:

+Additional Feature(s):

+Implement a functioning reset button